FallenUns/nlp/README.txt

 - README.txt: This file

 Files Missing:
-- a2-milestone2/data/crawl-300d-2M-subword.bin the file size is 6.73 can be obtained in https://fasttext.cc/docs/en/english-vectors.html
+- a2-milestone2/data/crawl-300d-2M-subword.bin the file size is 6.73 GB can be obtained in https://fasttext.cc/docs/en/english-vectors.html